riley-ad-clark/riley-ad-clark/README.md

 I am currently studying software development at the Manitoba Institude of Trades and Technology (MITT), specializing in full-stack development.
 I enjoy my work as a student creating websites that are not only beautiful, but fully functional as well!
-In my spare time, I enjoy gaming, playing the drums, and listening to any, and all music.
+In my spare time, I enjoy gaming, playing the drums, and listening to any, and all kinds of music.

 Currently, my programming experience consists of HTML, CSS, JavaScript, and Markdown.
 By the end of my course, I plan to have learned C#, React, and many others!
 I am also well versed in both the Microsoft, and Adobe suite.